 Project Shamash is accepting applications from any organization in the East Bay committed to advancing racial equity within their organization and the larger Jewish community.

 Thanks to the generosity of our funders, the fee for participation is based on a sliding scale reflective of general operating budgets.
 The sliding scale is $1,000-$3,600.

 Each organization is invited to have two members of their executive team participate in the cohort, though it is required that at least one of the two people attend each session.

-The total time commitment for this program is approximately 5 hours/ month.
-This includes two learning sessions per month (one with the cohort and one with Project Shamash staff).
+The total time commitment for this program is approximately 8 hours/ month.
+This includes monthly cohort gatherings, homework, and occasional 1:1 meetings with someone from the Project Shamash team.

 As a result of participation in this 18-month cohort experience, organizations will:

 - Sharpen Their Analysis: Sharpen their analysis of how bias and white supremacy operates in the Bay Area and Jewish institutions.